-HQ Trivia And ‘Ready Player One’ Are Giving Away A Record $250,000 Jackpot Tuesday Night
+‘HQ Trivia’ And ‘Ready Player One’ Are Giving Away A Record $250,000 Jackpot Tuesday Night

 According to Adage, HQ Trivia signed an advertising agreement with Warner Bros. for $3 million.
 The app will promote three Warner Bros. films this year, including Steven Spielberg’s upcoming Ready Player One.
 The contract has allowed the company to increase its jackpots, starting with Tuesday night’s $250,000 pot.
 While the contract was a big win for the new company, it’s only the start of what has been a successful year.

 Back in February, HQ Trivia made $15 million as it became one of the most popular gambling apps with its live viewing feature.
 The game works by asking users to answer a dozen trivia questions.
 Those who get all the questions correct split the pot.
 The previous record-setting jackpot was $50,000 just last night.
-The app has enjoyed record numbers of participates, peaking at 2.18 million in early March.
+The app has enjoyed record numbers of participants, peaking at 2.18 million in early March.

 Warner Bros. is the first big name company to invest ad revenue in the app, but it likely won’t be the last.
-The increase in jackpot is also a good sign to users, as winnings had been slowly declining with more and more people splitting the pot.
-In addition to promoting the movies.
-HQ Trivia will feature questions that are associated with each film, starting with Ready Player One.
+The increase in the jackpot is also a good sign to users, as winnings had been slowly declining with more and more people splitting the pot.
+In addition to promoting the movies, HQ Trivia will feature questions that are associated with each film, starting with Ready Player One.

 The $250,000 jackpot will follow the splitting rules, though the company has experimented with a new format that allows one person to take home the winnings.
 The format works by increasing the number of questions until only one person is left.